dimeko/malsmug/findings.md

             )
         )
     ```
-    In order to prevent such activity, we could block listeners on events that are not registered in the page but we could potentially trigger false positives from e.g. events registed by frameworks like React.
+    To prevent such activity, we could block listeners on events that are not registered on the page.
+This dangerous though, as it could potentially trigger false positives from events registered by frameworks like React.

 ### file4.js

 `file4.js` is a keylogger.
-Indication of malicious activity:
+IoC & Findings:
-- Initializes listener on event `keydown`: on key press, the script stores the key to a variable: `keys`
+- Initializes a listener on the `keydown` event: On key press, the script stores the key in a variable: `keys`
     ```javascript
     window.addEventListener("keydown", e => {
-        // If it's not just a letter (e.g. a modifier key), make it easier to spot e.g. "[Tab]" if (e.key.length > 1) {
+        // If it's not just a letter (e.g., a modifier key), make it easier to spot, e.g., "[Tab]" if (e.key.length > 1) {
             keys += `[${e.key}]`;
         } else {